Is Sodium Bad for You? Here’s Why Not and How Sodium Helps Hydration

-The best way to get the electrolytes your body needs for hydration is to drink an oral rehydration solution like DripDrop ORS.
-It contains a medically relevant amount of electrolytes including sodium and glucose that promote fluid balance and avoid dehydration.
-Plus DripDrop ORS supplies vitamins like zinc, potassium, and magnesium which are essential to support your overall health.
+The best way to get the electrolytes your body needs for hydration is to drink an oral rehydration solution like DripDrop.
+It contains a medically relevant amount of electrolytes that promote fluid balance and avoid dehydration.
+Plus DripDrop supplies vitamins like zinc, potassium, and magnesium which are essential to support your overall health.

 Get Sodium and Manage Dehydration With DripDrop

 So, is sodium bad for you?
 The short answer is no. In fact, your body needs precise amounts of electrolytes such as sodium to manage dehydration and carry out normal bodily functions.

-DripDrop ORS offers the perfect balance of sodium and glucose to help absorption so you can replenish vital electrolytes and fluids to relieve dehydration quickly.
-DripDrop ORS is a proven alternative for treating mild to moderate dehydration.
-It's powerful enough to use in extreme circumstances but safe enough for everyday use.
+The patented DripDrop formula offers the perfect balance of sodium and glucose to help absorption so you can replenish vital electrolytes and fluids to relieve dehydration quickly.
+It is a proven alternative for treating mild to moderate dehydration as it's powerful enough to use in extreme circumstances but safe enough for everyday use.

-For cases of mild to moderate dehydration, DripDrop ORS is a fast, effective, and great tasting remedy.
-With convenient packaging that allows you to have DripDrop ORS when you need it, where you need it.
+For cases of mild to moderate dehydration, DripDrop is a fast, effective, and great tasting remedy.
+With convenient packaging that allows you to have DripDrop when you need it, where you need it.
 Get started with our most popular multi-flavor pouch for dehydration relief fast.
 Or, learn more about how you can save up to 25% on every purchase when you subscribe.